banana-three-join/banana-db/README.md

 # banana-db
-small fun project to further my skills as a backend developer
+small fun project to further my understanding about databases